The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Conclusion

 The triple model was once considered a plausible explanation for the superorbital modulation observed in 4U 1820-30.
 The stability of the superorbital period is the crucial evidence for verifying this model.
 CG01 suggested that the superorbital period was stable at 171 days and early RXTE ASM data support this 171-day periodicity, indicating stability of superorbital period.

-In this study, we analyzed the data collected by Ginga ASM, RXTE ASM, RXTE PCA, Swift BAT, and MAXI over a time span of 36 years to verify the triple model for the 4U 1820-30 system.
-The superorbital periods derived from the power spectra of these five instruments show a significant change from 171 days to 167 days between 1987 and 2023, suggesting the instability of the superorbital period.
-Phase analysis revealed that the superorbital period may have experienced a period glitch between late 2000 and early 2003, or may have changed smoothly with a period derivative of $\dot P_{sup}= (-3.58 \pm 0.72) \times 10^{-4}$ day/day.
+In this study, we analyzed the data collected by Ginga ASM, RXTE ASM, RXTE PCA, Swift BAT, MAXI, and Fermi GBM over a time span of 36 years to verify the triple model for the 4U 1820-30 system.
+The superorbital periods derived from the power spectra of these six instruments show a significant change from 171 days to 167 days between 1987 and 2023, suggesting the instability of the superorbital period.
+Phase analysis revealed that the superorbital period may have experienced a period glitch between early 2001 and mid-2003, or may have changed smoothly with a period derivative of $\dot P_{sup}= (-4.20 \pm 0.72) \times 10^{-4}$ day/day.
 Two ephemerides, glitch and quadratic, were established to describe the expected superorbital minimum times of 4U 1820-30.
 These updated ephemerides accurately describe the superorbital minimum times with a mean phase jitters of $\sim0.08$ cycles.
-The fact that the Type-I X-ray bursts can be observed only in the low state implies that a high probability of detecting the bursts around the superorbital minimum.
+The fact that the Type-I X-ray bursts can be observed only in the low state implies a high probability of detecting the bursts around the superorbital minimum.
 By examining previously reported burst detection dates with different ephemerides, we found that the burst dates are more clustered around the superorbital phase zero when folded with the glitch and quadratic ephemerides, rather than with linear and CG01 ephemerides.
-This is not only reconfirms the low state constraint for regular X-ray bursts as suggested by~\citet{cla77} and~\citet{ste84}, but also provides supportive evidence that the glitch and quadratic ephemerides better at describe the superorbital minimum times.
+This is not only reconfirms the low state constraint for regular X-ray bursts as suggested by~\citet{cla77} and~\citet{ste84}, but also provides supportive evidence that the glitch and quadratic ephemerides are better to describe the superorbital minimum times.